 - Irritable Bowel Syndrome

 It's also important to note the symptoms of neurotransmitter imbalances or deficiencies overlap with many other conditions like adrenal fatigue, thyroid problems and hormone imbalances, so neurotransmitter testing or screening is always recommended to rule out other possibilities.

-What Causes Neurotransmitter Deficiency, Imbalance or Malfunctioning
+What Causes Neurotransmitter Deficiency, Imbalance or Disrupted

 Alcohol and drugs are a catch 22.
 Many people with neurotransmitter imbalances or deficiencies often turn to alcohol and drugs to counteract or soothe the symptoms they are having from an already existing imbalance or deficiency and although initially they provide some relief, they ultimately damage and deplete neurotransmitters even more.
 Anyone with neurotransmitter issues is at extremely high risk of addiction.
-On the other hand, the use of drugs and alcohol cause neurotransmitter depletion as they overstimulate them to the point that they stop producing them.
+On the other hand, the use of drugs and alcohol cause neurotransmitter depletion as they overstimulate them to the point that the brain stops producing them.

 3. Environmental toxins

 Common everyday chemicals found in most peoples homes like perfume, cologne, cleaning supplies, air fresheners, housing construction, personal care products, carpeting, pesticides, herbicides, nail polish, laundry soap, fabric softener, clothing etc., have a serious impact on neurotransmitters, because they can land on receptors and/or inhibit production.

 High levels of ongoing stress also cause malfunctioning and depletion of neurotransmitters.
 This can be the result of a high stress lifestyle that doesn't ease up or stressful circumstances you must endure like a demanding job, poverty, dysfunctional relationships, abuse, violence, chronic illness etc.